davidlowryduda/isolated_points/README.markdown

 ## Advanced instructions ##

-To run for a list of curves in the file adelicgenus0curves.txt you also need to install GNU parallel.
+To run for the entire list of curves in the file adelicgenusgt0curves.txt you also need to install GNU parallel.
 Then execute the following command

     parallel --joblog JOB_LOG_FILE_NAME --shuf --timeout TIMEOUT \